Caimh McDonnell Brings his Hero to Manhattan

 The Stranger in the Big Apple

-To begin with, I will admit I haven’t read any of the author’s previous books, which means I missed out on The Dublin Trilogy where McGarry gets introduced and developed for three novels.
+To begin with, I will admit I haven’t read any of the author’s previous books, which means I missed out on The Dublin Trilogy where McGarry gets introduced and developed for four novels.
 Nevertheless, I dove into this novel designed as a standalone experience, and I have to say McDonnell did a good job at accommodating new fans of the series like myself.
 While he certainly doesn’t have the time to go over everything which happened to our hero over the past few novels, he gives enough details about who he is and what he has done for us to form a solid image of his character.

 The one aspect which I enjoyed the most was seeing him being a complete fish out of water in New York, which contrasts with the general trend of the novels set there.
 McDonnell has definitely done his fair share of research into Manhattan and there is definitely a lot of pleasure to be had in exploring its dark alleyways, gin mills and colourful inhabitants.
 As Bunny explores the city and becomes more familiar with it, so do we, and this helps forge a relatable bond between the reader and the character, or at least it did in my case.

 As a protagonist who carries the story forward and around whom the vast majority of the plot is centred, Bunny couldn’t possibly do a better job.
 A man of exceptionally sharp wit and a tremendous capacity for action, I never got bored of simply watching him do his thing, ranting about the world around him and making astute observations with a touch of comedy.
 At the same time, he is no superhuman and has his fair share of flaws which balance him out and make him feel like a real human being, a true stranger in a strange land searching for his way in life.